bahrus/be-linked/README.md

 <host-element>
     #shadow
         <input type=number be-linked='
-            Set slide index property of slide show id to value as number property of adorned element on input event.
+        On input event of adorned element pass value property as number to slide index property of  slide show id element in realm of adorned element. //TODO:  as number
         '>
         ...
         <my-carousel id=slide-show></my-carousel>